Advancing Racial Equity in Transportation Academia and Industry at Portland State University

 - RACIAL EQUITY IN UNIVERSITY CURRICULUM: Transportation scholars Jennifer Dill (PSU), Kendra Levine (UC Berkeley), and Jesus Barajas (UC Davis) created a collaborative, crowd-sourced reading list for university curriculum to elevate anti-racism learning as well as BIPOC academic experts in the field of transportation planning and engineering.
 If you’d like to get involved, contact Jennifer at jdill[at]pdx.edu.

 - FUNDING NEW UNIVERSITY CURRICULA: Through our U.S DOT funded program, the National Institute for Transportation and Communities (NITC), we are investing in the development of new curricula materials for planning and engineering courses that center on the role of race in transportation.
 More information on this coming soon.

-- TRANSPORTATION STEM FOR HIGH SCHOOLERS: Our summer high school transportation camps, offered free to Oregon students, dedicated topics focused on transportation justice.
-This was explored through students' own identities and communities, as well as looking into the systems that perpetuate unequal transportation options.
-They read articles and participated in dialogue about how power, privilege, and oppression impact the ways we move through the world.
-Applications are now open for the 2021 camps.
+- TRANSPORTATION STEM FOR HIGH SCHOOLERS: Offered annually, our summer high school transportation camps are offered free to Oregon students and dedicate topics focused on transportation justice.
+We explore these topics through students' own identities and communities, as well as looking into the systems that perpetuate unequal transportation options.
+They read articles and participate in dialogue about how power, privilege, and oppression impact the ways we move through the world.

 In addition to what we're currently taking action on, we're meeting weekly and developing strategies and next steps to advance our goals detailed above.
 Transparency is important for this work, and this will be updated periodically.